FolaisSK/CC201/labs/1a_ContainerRegistry/instructions.md

 ## Objectives
 In this lab, you will:
-- Sign up for an IBM Cloud account
-- View the IBM Cloud catalog
 - View the IBM Cloud Container Registry service
 - Create a Container Registry namespace